MrFogg866/hounds-p4/README.md

 * Structure is easy to understand and navigates effortlessly.

-* Site users are able to open an account in order to make a booking.

-* Site users are able to create an account and make a booking.
+* Site users are able to fill out a form and make a booking request.

 #### User Goals